 I am a PhD candidate at the Institute of Political Science of Leiden University.
 I received a Master's degree (cum laude) from the same institue in 2015 .
 Prior to my master's degree I worked for the Ecuadorian Ministry of Foreign Affairs and Human Mobility for 5 years.
-From 2009 to 2012 I was a Foreign Policy analyst based in Quito, and from 2012 to 2014 she was part of the Permanent Mission of Ecuador to the Organization of American States (OAS) in Washington D.C. working as Second Secretary, Alternate Representative of Ecuador.My current research concentrates on party success evaluations, party-voter linkages segmentation, and the effects of ethnicity and institutional design on party system fragmentation and voting behavior.
+From 2009 to 2012 I was a Foreign Policy analyst based in Quito, and from 2012 to 2014 I was part of the Permanent Mission of Ecuador to the Organization of American States (OAS) in Washington D.C. working as Second Secretary, Alternate Representative of Ecuador.My current research concentrates on party success evaluations, party-voter linkages segmentation, and the effects of ethnicity and institutional design on party system fragmentation and voting behavior.
 I focus on the parties: Izquierda Democratica and Pachakutik.

 Latin American And Caribbean Politics